Relational Groups

 Unlike traditional therapy or open support groups, this is a relational practice group, offering:

-- A more casual atmosphere, while still maintaining a place of safety and healing.
+• A more casual atmosphere, as well as a place of safety and healing.

 Our relational groups offer a wide variety of expressive activities that help us connect